 In our solution, we broke each requirement down and solved it with its own isolated component, each of which could be run independently of each other.
 For example, we wrote a Go application with the sole job of making sure that the “Firehose” API’s filters are correct.
 We wrote another that would only collect the raw data from the Firehose API and put it into a message queue.
 Another component translates the Firehose data into our common data format and so forth.

-This means that we can clearly design each feature and independently deploy them into a cooperative collection of services.
+This bespoke build approach to services (rather than relying on ready-built services) means that we can clearly design each feature to the client’s exact specifications and independently deploy them into a cooperative collection of services.
 Good use of message queues to decouple each component means that if one goes down the rest need not grind to a halt.

 Be like Starbucks